 Town Center North Mixed Use: This area includes two areas: East and West of Fountain Drive.
-The overall area is planned for medical uses, hotel, residential, civic uses, recreation uses, educational, office, and support retail uses.
+It is planned for medical uses, hotel, residential, civic uses including recreation uses, educational, office, and support retail uses.
 In the county-owned parcels, various county agencies will maintain and expand their civic presence.